On this page

 Educators play an important role by:

-- supporting children, young people and families to develop positive attitudes about help-seeking
+- supporting children, young people and families and communities to develop positive attitudes about help-seeking

 - empowering children, young people and families to reach out for support when necessary